Children use everyday language to talk about time, to compare quantities and to solve problems

 writing and reading numerals

-using language: quick / fast / faster / slower; takes a long / short time
+using language: quickly / fast / faster / slower; takes a long / short time

 There are a huge variety of activities which children might suggest, some very brief, like clapping (or blinking!) and some taking longer, like twirling round (or winking!).
 Outdoor activities might include running/hopping the length of a path, or throwing and catching a ball.
 Indoor activities might include saying a rhyme or singing songs.